alexb7711/sa-pap/docs/milp-approach.md

 \end{algorithm}

 #### Tweak Schedule
-As described in SA, local searches are also employed to try and exploit a given solution.
+As described in SA, local searches are also employed to try and exploit a given solution [@radosavljevic2018metaheuristic].
 The method that will be employed to exploit the given solution is as follows: pick a bus, pick a visit, pick a generator.
 This state diagram is depicted in \autoref{fig:tweak} and outlined in Algorithm \autoref{alg:tweak-schedule}.

 \begin{algorithm}[H]
 \label{alg:tweak-schedule}